-Cambridge International AS Level Spanish is the first half of Cambridge International A Level Spanish.
-Depending on local university entrance requirements, the qualification may permit or assist progression directly to university courses in Spanish or some other subjects.
+A Cambridge International AS Level in a language provides a suitable foundation for the study of the language at Cambridge International A Level and thence for related courses in higher education.
+Depending on local university entrance requirements, it may permit or assist progression directly to university courses in languages or some other subjects.
+It is also suitable for candidates intending to pursue careers or further study in languages, or as part of a course of general education.